CIRCOR International (NYSE:CIR) Updates Q3 2021 Earnings Guidance

 CIRCOR International (NYSE:CIR) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.630.
 The company issued revenue guidance of $205.30 million-$209.04 million, compared to the consensus revenue estimate of $203.66 million.CIRCOR International also updated its FY 2021 guidance to $2.100-$2.300 EPS.

-Separately, Zacks Investment Research raised shares of CIRCOR International from a sell rating to a hold rating in a report on Friday, August 13th.
+Separately, Zacks Investment Research upgraded shares of CIRCOR International from a sell rating to a hold rating in a report on Friday, August 13th.

 CIRCOR International, Inc engages in the provision of mission-critical flow control products and services for the Industrial and Aerospace & Defense markets.
 It operates through the following segments: Aerospace & Defense, and Industrial.
 The Aerospace and Defense segment is a diversified flow control technology platform.